solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Whiteboard design session/WDS trainer guide - Migrate and modernize case for Linux and OSS DB to Azure.md

     |----------|:-------------:|:-------------:|:-------------:|
     | MySQL database | West US | Flexible Server D8 v4 (8 vCores, 32 GiB RAM) | $261.75 |

-    > **Note:** The Flexible Server D8 v4 pricing estimate is for a 3 year reserved instance.
-For Pay as you go the estimated cost would be 569.40 per month.
-Reserved instances offers a much lower cost.
+    > **Note:** The Flexible Server D8 v4 pricing estimate is for a 3-year reserved instance.
+For Pay-as-you-go the estimated cost would be 569.40 per month.
+Reserved instances offer a much lower cost.
 Also, this cost estimate does not include storage or additional IOPS since the total cost of these will vary depending on the database usage.

 2. What is the estimated cost for the web application workloads if migrated to Azure PaaS?